 If you need more, the company doesn't force you to go hunting for the relevant details amongst 2,000 words of jargon-packed small print.
-Just clicking a link next to the 'no log' statement takes you to a clearly-written 'Policy towards logs' page which explains what ExpressVPN collects, what it doesn't, why the service works this way, and what it means for users.
+Just clicking a link within the 'no log' statement takes you to a clearly written 'Policy towards logs' page which explains what ExpressVPN collects, what it doesn't, why the service works this way, and what it means for users.

-The page states that the service doesn't keep any logs of your IP address when you connect to ExpressVPN, the time you've logged in, the VPN IP address you're assigned, any information on the websites or pages you're visiting (including via DNS requests) or any of your traffic.
+The page states that the service doesn't keep any logs of your IP address when you connect to ExpressVPN, or of the time you've logged in, the VPN IP address you're assigned, or any information on the websites or pages you're visiting (including via DNS requests), or any of your traffic.

 There is still some logging.
-The company records each date when you connected to the service, and your choice of server.
-But as it doesn't store the connection time, or the IP address you were allocated, there's no way anyone can use this data to definitively link an internet action back to a specific ExpressVPN account.
+The company records each date of when you connect to the service, and your choice of server.
+But as it doesn't store the connection time, or the IP address you’re allocated, there's no way anyone can use this data to definitively link an internet action back to a specific ExpressVPN account.

 The company also records the version number of any clients you've installed, along with the total amount of data you've transferred each day.
 This data also doesn't constitute any kind of privacy risk, and we've no doubt that other VPNs do similar things: they just don't admit it.

 ExpressVPN is based in the British Virgin Islands.
 Despite its small size, the BVI regulates its own affairs and the UK and US don't have jurisdiction to automatically compel ExpressVPN to release any data.